pnp/cli-microsoft365/docs/manual/docs/cmd/login.md

 When logging in to Office 365 using a certificate, the Office 365 CLI will store the contents of the certificate so that it can automatically re-authenticate if necessary.
 The contents of the certificate are removed by re-authenticating using the device code or by calling the [logout](logout.md) command.

 To log in to Office 365 using a certificate, you will typically create a custom Azure AD application.
 To use this application with the Office 365 CLI, you will set the `OFFICE365CLI_AADAPPID` environment variable to the application's ID and the `OFFICE365CLI_TENANT` environment variable to the ID of the Azure AD tenant, where you created the Azure AD application.

+Managed identity in Azure Cloud Shell is the identity of the user.
+It is neither system- nor user-assigned and it can't be configured.
+To log in to Office 365 using managed identity in Azure Cloud Shell, set `authType` to `identity` and don't specify the `userName` option.

 ## Examples